 Enable Storage Classes for Backup Agent

-- Show storage class options in the console.
-The Storage Class option becomes available in the Backup Wizard.
+- Show storage class options.
+The Storage Class option becomes available in backup wizards

-Once you specify the Show storage class option, click the Update Resources button and then go ahead and generate a backup agent that will include the storage class.
+Once you enabled the Show storage class options, click the Update Resources button and then generate a new Backup Agent that will include the storage class.

 Set the Storage Class in Backup Agent

-- Proceed to the Compression and Encryption Options step, the Storage Class option is shown and default class is selected.
-(It is only Amazon S3 option).
+- Follow the wizard to the Advanced Options step.
+The Storage Class option is shown and the default class is selected.
+Select another storage class if required.

-- Click Next to finish the backup plan.
+- Follow backup wizard steps to finish the backup plan.

 Set the Storage Class in Management Console

-With Remote Management feature, you can remotely run a new backup plan and set Amazon S3 storage class to the files that you upload to Amazon S3 storage account.
+With the Remote Management feature, you can remotely create new backup plans and set the Amazon S3 storage class for objects uploaded to the Amazon S3 storage account.